AlexanderParker/before/readme.md

 ## Does it work?

-I don't know.
+In theory, yes.
+For complex use-cases, I don't know.
 One could envision a flow that starts by setting a route context based on the current visitor URL, accessing and manipulating data, generating template output, and rendering to the screen.

 Manipulating the execution flow could then be as simple as adding a fragment at the point before you want to change the $context.
+Whether it's possible to build a complex application in a stream-like way is something I haven't played with before.

-Could be fun to play with some more complex use cases.
+It could be fun to play with some more complex use cases.

 ## What could be improved.